isc-projects/kea/doc/sphinx/kea-messages.rst

     an error unpacking an option, caused subsequent options to be skipped: %1

 Logged at debug log level 40.
-A debug message issued when an option failed to unpack correctly, making it impossible to unpack the remaining options in the DHCPv4 query.
+This debug message is issued when an option failed to unpack correctly, making it impossible to unpack the remaining options in the DHCPv4 query.
 The server will still attempt to service the packet.
 The sole argument provides a reason for unpacking error.